orchestracities/anubis/README.md

-# OPA-authz
+# Anubis

-Welcome to OPA-authz (we are looking for a better name, if you have ideas please share :-) )!
+Welcome to Anubis!

 ## What is the project about?

-This project explores the development of a flexible Policy Enforcement Proxy that makes easier to reuse security policies across different services, assuming the policies entail the same resource.
+This project explores the development of a flexible Policy Enforcement solution that makes easier to reuse security policies across different services, assuming the policies entail the same resource.
 In short we are dealing with policy portability :) What do you mean by policy